Sign up for our Newsletter!

 - It should be clear and readable from one meter away.
 Make it visually interesting and inviting.

 - Consider using double-stick tape, glue or Velcro to attach items to your display board.

-- Acknowledgements are not to be on the display board, except for credits to images.
-Consider putting your acknowledgement and mentor appreciation in your logbook — but not on the board.
+- Acknowledgments are not to be on the display board, except for credits to images.
+Consider putting your acknowledgment and mentor appreciation in your logbook — but not on the board.

 Remember: How you display your project draws the viewer to it.
 But good science will entice them to stay, and remember it later!

 What Goes On and With the Poster/ Board?